 The Tilts of the Other Planets

-Note about measuring tilts: In the diagram below, three planets (Venus, Uranus and Pluto) are shown with two values for their rotational tilt -- a positive one, which is larger than 90 degrees, and a negative one, which is the supplement of the postive value (180 degrees minus the positive value).
-Traditionally, the positive value was the tilt -- the angle between the rotational pole of the planet's orbit, and the rotational pole of the planet, defining each according to the "right-hand" rule: if you turn the fingers of your right hand in the direction of the rotational motion, your thumb, held at right angles to that direction, points to the North Pole of the rotation.
+Note about measuring tilts: In the diagram below three planets (Venus, Uranus and Pluto) are shown with two values for their rotational tilt — a positive one which is larger than 90 degrees, and a negative one which is the supplement of the postive value (180 degrees minus the positive value).
+Traditionally, the positive value was the tilt — the angle between the rotational pole of the planet's orbit and the rotational pole of the planet, defined by the "right-hand" rule: if you turn the fingers of your right hand in the direction of the rotational motion your thumb, held at right angles to that direction, points to the North Pole of the rotation.
 However, in 1982 the International Astronomical Union decided to define the North Pole of each planet as the pole that was on the north side of the Earth's orbit, which reversed the naming of the poles for the three planets with tilts greater than 90 degrees.
-This is the reason for the negative value, which is the angle between the orbital pole and the North Pole, using the new definition of the North Pole.
-When using this definition, the planet's rotation is considered to be "backwards" (stars circle around the North Celestial Pole of the planet in a clockwise, instead of counter-clockwise motion), rather than "upside-down".
+This is the reason for the negative value, which is the angle between the orbital pole and the North Pole using the newer definition of the North Pole.
+When using this definition the planet's rotation is considered to be "backwards" (stars circle around the North Celestial Pole of the planet in a clockwise, instead of counter-clockwise motion), rather than "upside-down".
 (For calculation purposes (see Rotation Period and Day Length

 The Seasons on the Other Planets

-(summary, in lieu of finished discussion)
+(summary, in lieu of finished discussion) (1) NO TILT:

-variations, and daily or weekly variations in the weather due to, e.g., changes in cloud cover (presuming there are clouds, of course).
-For example, on Mercury, it can be as much as 800 degrees above zero Fahrenheit at the Equator in the early afternoon (about 7 Earth weeks after sunrise), but close to zero Fahrenheit near the Pole.
-If you were standing in the sunlight near the Pole, you'd get very hot -- almost as hot as at the Equator -- but in the shade, where only the light reflected by surrounding rocks heated you, it would be relatively cold (in fact, some craters have bottoms in permanent shade, and temperatures there are close to absolute zero).
+variations, and daily or weekly variations in the weather due to, e.g., changes in cloud cover (presuming there are clouds).
+For example, on Mercury it can be as much as 800 degrees above zero Fahrenheit at the Equator in the early afternoon (about 7 Earth weeks after sunrise), but close to zero Fahrenheit near the Pole.
+If you were standing in the sunlight near the Pole you'd get very hot — almost as hot as at the Equator — but in the shade, where only the light reflected by surrounding rocks heated you, it would be relatively cold (in fact some craters have bottoms in permanent shade, and temperatures there are close to absolute zero).

-(2) TILT LIKE OURS: Seasons would be similar to ours, other than differences due to their distance from the Sun.
-Thus Mars, with a tilt similar to ours, has the same seasonal changes as the Earth, but since Mars is further from the Sun, all its seasons are colder than ours, and since its larger orbit entails a longer orbital period, all its seasons are longer than ours.
+Seasons would be similar to ours other than differences due to their distance from the Sun.
+Thus Mars, with a tilt similar to ours, has the same seasonal changes as the Earth, but since Mars is further from the Sun all its seasons are colder than ours, and since its larger orbit entails a longer orbital period, all its seasons are longer than ours.